katarina-andrews/meal-finder/README.md

 # meal-finder app

-This app will have an x number of search parameters in order to find a recipes.
+This app will have a button to generate a random meal and (maybe) an x number of search parameters in order to find meals as well.

 - [The Meal DB API](https://www.themealdb.com/api.php)